 Awesome ScreenShot makes screen capture and annotation effortless!
 Click the camera icon, and Awesome Screenshot takes a snap of the whole page on your screen or any portion.
 You can also upload an image from your computer, drag and drop, or paste from your clipboard to your account.
 Annotate the picture with lines, text, and shapes.
 Crop or blur out sensitive information before saving or uploading the image.
 Save to your account or get the URL to share via email, on your web page, etc. You can download video as WebM files and upload videos to your YouTube or Google Drive account.
 This tool supports images in PNG or JPG format.
 Awesome ScreenShot is available on the web.
 It works with Windows, Linux, and iOS 10.9 or later.
 It is also available as an extension for Mozilla FireFox and Chrome.
-The free account includes one project, 30 images, and 30 screen recordings.
+The free account includes 20 recordings, unlimited recording length, 100 screenshots, and unlimited basic annotations.

 In the Classroom

 Use this tool anytime you need to edit photos for use on class blogs, wikis, or in presentation tools.
 In primary grades, this tool can be useful for teachers to use to edit pictures from a field trip, science experiments, and more.
 Share the editing process with younger students using an interactive whiteboard or projector.
 Edit together!
 Encourage older students to use this site themselves on images for projects or presentations.
 Use this tool in photography or art classes.
 Use the editor to edit pictures to fit styles of pictures when doing historical reports or to set a mood.
 Use text options for the photos themselves to tell the stories.
 Have students annotate or label Creative Commons online images of cells, structures of an animal, and much more.
-Create screenshots showing how to do various computer tasks or navigate websites.
+Beef up your blended learning arsenal by creating screenshots showing how to do various computer tasks or navigate websites, and posting them on your website so students can also watch them at home.
 Demonstrate how to use a website or software for specific tasks within the classroom.
 Make how-to demos for instructions on using and navigating your class home page, class wiki or blog, or other applications you wish the students to use in creating their own projects.
-By labeling how students should navigate through a certain site or section, you can eliminate confusion, provide an opportunity for students to review the information as a refresher for the future, and maintain a record for absent students.
+By labeling how students should navigate through a certain site or section, you can eliminate confusion, provide an opportunity for students to review the information as a refresher for the future, and maintain a record for absent students thus extending your blended learning class.
 Social studies teachers could assign students to critique a political candidate's web page using a screenshot.
 Reading/language arts teachers could have student teams analyze a website to show biased language, etc. Math teachers using software such as Geometer's Sketchpad could have students create their own demonstrations of geometry concepts as a review (and to save as future learning aids).
 As a service project, have students create "how to screenshots" to help elderly or less tech savvy computer users navigate the web, register to vote, or find important health information.